 1995-96 saw them finish in 5th place and the league and retain the Worcester Infirmary Cup.

-In 1996-97 they again finished runners-up in the West Midlands League Premier Division but 1997-98 was probably their best season in their 116 year history when after finishing runners-up for the 3rd time, they were promoted to the Midland Football Alliance and also added the Worcester Senior Urn and Worcester Infirmary Cup.
+In 1996-97 they again finished runners-up in the West Midlands League Premier Division but a year later after finishing runners-up for the 3rd time, they were promoted to the Midland Football Alliance and also added the Worcester Senior Urn and Worcester Infirmary Cup.

-For the last 10 seasons Swifts have been playing at their highest ever level in the Southern League.
-Our best finish has been 8th in our first campaign and have since finished 17th, 18th, 14th, 20th, 22nd, 17th, 16th, 17th and 17th over time.
+The Swifts played at their highest ever level in the Southern League.
+Their best ever finish has been 8th in their first campaign and have since finished 17th, 18th, 14th, 20th, 22nd, 17th, 16th, 17th and 17th over time.

 West Midlands League